Skip to content

-How to claim for a mis-sold life insurance policy
+How do I claim for a mis-sold life insurance policy?

 Key takeaways

-Life insurance should be suitable for your circumstances, and you should be fully informed about its terms and conditions
+• Life insurance should be suitable for your individual circumstances, and you should be fully informed about all the terms and conditions on your policy

-If you're claiming compensation compile a list of reasons why you believe the policy was mis-sold, supported by evidence, and file a formal complaint with the company’s complaints service
+• If you're seeking compensation, you need to compile a list of reasons why you believe the policy was mis-sold, and back them up with evidence.
+You can then set about filing, formal complaint to the insurer

-If your complaint is unsuccessful, escalate the issue to the Financial Ombudsman Service after eight weeks
+• If your complaint is unsuccessful, you can escalate the issue to the Financial Ombudsman Service after eight weeks

 What is insurance mis-selling?